A-kly/School-Vault/PSYCH 258/Topic 10 - Visual Imagery & Propositions.md

 - **==symmetry== heuristic**: representing shapes as more symmetrical than they actually are
 - **==right-angle== bias**: representing intersections as forming 90° angles more than the angles actually do
 - **==rotation== heuristic**: representing slanted figures or boundaries as more vertical or horizontal then they actually are
-- **==rotation== heuristic**: representing geographical features as more lined up with each other than they really are
+- **==alignment== heuristic**: representing geographical features as more lined up with each other than they really are
-- **==alignment== heuristic**: representing relative positions of landmarks and boundaries by distorting cognitive maps to reflect conceptual knowledge, rather than actual spatial configurations
+- **==relative-position== heuristic**: representing relative positions of landmarks and boundaries by distorting cognitive maps to reflect conceptual knowledge, rather than actual spatial configurations

 Why does our navigational fallibility persist?

-Likely because we don’t often encounter -------- about our geographical or travel-time inaccuracy.
+Likely because we don’t often encounter ==feedback== about our geographical or travel-time inaccuracy.

 ## Wayfinding